kfjahnke/envutil/README.md

-builds - e.g. if you're producing a binary only for a specific machine or if you're modifying the code (recompilation is much quicker with only a single ISA) - pass -DMULTI_SIMD_ISA=OFF to cmake. multi-ISA builds require highway, but they can also be used with zimt's 'goading' back-end.
+builds - e.g. if you're producing a binary only for a specific machine or if you're modifying the code (recompilation is much quicker with only a single ISA) - pass -DMULTI_SIMD_ISA=OFF to cmake. multi-ISA builds require highway, but they can also be used with zimt's otherg' back-ends.
 Pass -DUSE_GOADING=ON to make the build ignore explicit SIMD libraries (highway, Vc or std::simd) which would otherwise be used in this order of preference.

 The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) - OIIO in short.
 Using highway for SIMD is highly recommended, and some other needed libraries may not be readily available, even though they should come with OpenImageIO.
+Note, though, that OIIO is a very large dependency, pulling in many more libraries to implement it's huge body of functionality.

 It's recommended to build with clang++